heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

  - https://www.youtube.com/watch?v=g7K-0UQeRnY
 Don't compare yourself to what you see on screen because you likely don't know the full story behind how XYZ celebrity got to where they are.
 ## On being a beginner / trying new things
 I used to be terrified of failure.
+I still haven't completely gotten over being afraid of looking stupid when trying new things.
+But,
 # Conclusion
+Get started today.
+If you are starting from 0, getting started is the most important thing.
+Don't overthink things or worry about optimizing your workout and diet.
+As you keep going, you will make adjustments based on how you feel and how things are going.

 **Sustainable** fitness (something you'll keep doing for the rest of your life) is about finding a diet and exercises that work for *you* - your schedule, your likes and dislikes, your life.

 Are there days in which I feel lazy and slack off?
 Absolutely.
 But it's better to be imperfectly consistent than perfectly inconsistent.
 Don't let a couple of failures throw you off.

-As long as you don't let "failing" become a habit (useful tip: Matt d'Avella's 2 day rule), you're good.